Dead In The Water

 - Deadly Prank

-- Disappeared Dad: Both Luke and the Winchester brothers are dealing with this.
+- Disappeared Dad: Both Lucas and the Winchester brothers are dealing with this.

-- Elective Mute: The kid doesn't even talk to his mom until around the end of the episode.
+- Elective Mute: Lucas doesn't even talk to his mom until around the end of the episode.

 - Foreshadowing: An early line about how the initial drowning victim was as safe in the lake as in her own bathtub.